What does fact checked mean?

 The information contained on this site is for informational purposes only, and should not be used as a substitute for the advice of a professional health care provider.
 Please check with the appropriate physician regarding health questions and concerns.
 Although we strive to deliver accurate and up-to-date information, no guarantee to that effect is made.

-Strengthen your back.
 Back muscles, which are the antagonist muscles in the bench press, help support your lifts.
-Perform the barbell shrug, barbell pullover and bent over row to increase your back strength.
+Perform the barbell shrug, barbell pullover, overhead press and bent over row to increase your back strength.
+You should also look to increase muscle strength in the shoulder blades, anterior deltoids, and triceps as they also contribute to the range of motion of the incline bench.

-Lift using the proper form.
-Set the bench to a 30- or 40-degree angle.
+For the incline barbell bench press exercise, set the bench to a 30- or 45-degree angle.
 Put your feet flat on the floor.
-Place your hands on the barbell so they are wider than shoulder-width apart, and keep your palms toward the ceiling.
-Take the barbell off the rack and lower it to the top of your chest.
-Do not lock your elbows.
+Place your hands on the barbell so your grip width is wider than shoulder-width apart, and keep your palms toward the ceiling in a close grip.
+Unrack the barbell and lower it to the top of your chest in a pressing movement.
+Do not lock your elbows, also known as lockout, during the bar path.
 Lift the bar twice as fast as you lower it.
+Incline dumbbell bench press has the same form.

 Warm up before doing the incline bench press by walking or jogging for 10 minutes, and perform dynamic stretches.